Repooc/CritMatic/README.md

 CritMatic is a lightweight World of Warcraft addon designed to help players keep track of their highest critical and normal hits (both damage and heal).

+### NOTE:

+#### Some spells require a party to track the spell. because of wow.exe game optimization

+#### There is a Short Calibration Period were you will see allot of notifications.
+You will see less and less Crit/Normal/Heal messages.

 ### Key Features:

 - **Real-time Tracking:** CritMatic monitors your combat logs in real-time and records your highest critical and normal hits for each spell you cast.
 It automatically updates these records when you hit harder.
-(Some spells require a party I think because of game optimization)

 - **Healing Tracking:** In addition to damage, CritMatic also tracks your healing output, recording the highest heal and critical heal for each healing spell you cast.